mamuso/unvlogable/README.md

 # Unvlogable [![Build Status](https://dev.azure.com/mamuso/mamuso/_apis/build/status/unvlogable?branchName=master)](https://dev.azure.com/mamuso/mamuso/_build/latest?definitionId=2&branchName=master)

-Providing a unified interface and an standardized oembed output for video services.
+Providing a unified interface and a standardized oembed output for video services.

-This is an old idea that served as the foundation of [unvlog](http://unvlog.com), and we had implemented in this [old and rusty ruby gem](https://github.com/mamuso/acts_as_unvlogable).
+The inspiration comes from an old idea that served as the foundation of [unvlog](http://unvlog.com).
+Back then we had it implemented in this [old and rusty ruby gem](https://github.com/mamuso/acts_as_unvlogable).

 ## Usage